JJ/granada-off/text/snow.md

 snow in the streets of Granada will last.
 Nowadays it is something that happens rarely.
 Once every few years.
 It happened the day before I wrote this, there are some spots the day I am correcting it, and will probably not happen for a few more years.

+> In fact, it has happened again on the 6th of January of 2018, when
+> I'm correcting this for a new edition.
+Present tense in books has a
+> nice elastic nature, which I love.

+But when
-But when it does  it is all look at that roof with snow, loot at that car with snow, oh, it is stopped snowing, see you in half a dozen years.
+it does  it is all look at that roof with snow, loot at that car with snow, oh, it is stopped snowing, see you in half a dozen years.

-Anyway, when it happens, there are many ways of enjoying the snow which you can only do in Granada: Walk up the slippery slopes in the Albayzín and fall down one, or several, times; a few days after, when snow melts, realize there is an actual river going through Granada and that it was not a parking lot with a somewhat big puddle, take pictures of the Alhambra, which is red, with a bit of pink of top, walk around the place in your snow attire that you could show off only when you took your kid to meet the snow a few years prior.
+Anyway, when it happens, there are many ways of enjoying the snow which you can only do in Granada: Walk up the slippery slopes in the Albayzín and fall down one, or several, times; a few days after, when snow melts, realize there is an actual river going through Granada and that it was not a parking lot with a somewhat big puddle; take pictures of the Alhambra, which is red, with a bit of pink of top;
+  walk around the place in your snow attire that you could show off only when you took your kid to meet the snow a few years prior.

 By the time you read this, there might not be any glaciers in Sierra